Student Support & College Services

 Transport and Travel

-If you are over 22 and studying a full-time FE course at Dumfries and Galloway College then we will reimburse your bus travel if you have applied for travel costs on your bursary application.
-Please retain your bus ticket and Reception at both campuses will reimburse your bus fare.
+Over 22 and studying a full-time FE Course at Dumfries and Galloway College then we will reimburse your bus travel if you have applied for travel costs on your bursary application.
+Please retain your bus ticket and Reception at either campus will reimburse your bus fare.